jose-villegas/website-hugo/content/post/deferred_voxel_shading.md

 </center>

-To reduce this issue my proposal utilizes a normal-weighted attenuation, where first the normal attenuation is calculated per every face of the voxel as follows:
+To reduce this issue our proposal utilizes a normal-weighted attenuation, where first the normal attenuation is calculated per every face of the voxel as follows:

 \begin{equation}
 D_\{x,y,z\} = (\hat{i}\cdot\Psi, \hat{j}\cdot\Psi, \hat{k}\cdot\Psi)